atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 2010 starts with a bug about file conflicts (private one) and continues with the same narrative throughout the year.
-As a matter of fact I did a small experiment and found around 50 thousand potentially conflicting files, mostly between multi-lib packages, which were being ingored by RPM due to its multi-lib policies.
+As a matter of fact I did a small experiment and found around **50000** (you read that right, fifty thousand) potentially conflicting files, mostly between multi-lib packages, which were being ingored by RPM due to its multi-lib policies.
 However these were primarily man pages or documentation and most of them didn't get fixed.
 The proper fix would have been to introduce a